Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Introduction

-For example, frameworks such as the isotropic pseudo-time incremental damage model introduced in \cite{BalOrt2012} involve a (\(d\times d + 1\))-parameter dependent family of convexification problems, consisting of the deformation gradient and the internal variable from the previous time step that captures the material history (see \cref{sec:damage}).
-Such parameter dependence introduces additional dimensionality as the material parameter \(\zeta\) can vary at any material point in \(\Omega\).
+For example, frameworks such as the isotropic pseudo-time incremental damage model introduced in \cite{BalOrt2012} involve a (\(d\times d + 1\))-parameter-dependent family of convexification problems, consisting of the deformation gradient and the scalar internal variable from the previous time step that captures the material history (see \cref{sec:damage}).
+Such parameter dependence introduces additional dimensionality as the material parameter \(\zeta \in \R^{p}\) (for the damage example it holds \(p = d^2 + 1\)) can vary at any material point in \(\Omega\).
 This requires the polyconvex envelope to be computed from scratch for each parameter configuration, resulting in a (\(d\times d+ p\))-dimensional problem.
-Overall, the accurate approximation of polyconvex envelope for parameter-dependent energy densities is of great importance for the practical application of computational relaxation techniques.
+Overall, the accurate approximation of the polyconvex envelope for parameter-dependent energy densities is of great importance for the practical application of computational relaxation techniques.

-To overcome the computational challenges of conventional relaxation schemes and make them practically feasible, we propose a neural network-based approach that compresses the parameter-dependent polyconvex envelope into the parameters of a small-scale artificial neural network that incorporates intrinsic properties of the polyconvexification problem into its architecture.
-Our method exploits a design that encodes polyconvexity by combining a feature extraction layer, which computes the minors function based on a signed singular value characterisation of isotropic functions, with Input Convex Neural Networks (ICNNs).
-In addition, symmetry properties and upper-bound relationships are systematically enforced during training through penalty terms in the loss functional, ensuring that the network satisfies the necessary physical and mathematical constraints.
+To overcome the high computational cost of conventional relaxation schemes and make them practically feasible, we propose a neural network-based approach that compresses the parameter-dependent polyconvex envelope into the parameters of a small-scale artificial neural network that incorporates intrinsic properties of the polyconvexification problem into its architecture.
+Our method exploits a design that encodes polyconvexity by combining a feature extraction layer which computes the minors function based on a signed singular value characterisation of isotropic functions, with Input Convex Neural Networks (ICNNs) \cite{ICCN}.
+In addition, symmetry properties and envelope inequality are systematically enforced during training through penalty terms in the loss functional, ensuring that the network satisfies the necessary physical and mathematical constraints.
 This tailored approach not only speeds up the approximation of the polyconvex envelope, but also increases the reliability of the approximations in practical engineering applications.